 It all started when the team of Berliner Haus der Festpiele noticed that the windowed facade of their West Berlin theater could easily be transformed into a symbolic replica of the Palace of the Republic, the demolished building that served as the seat of the parliament of the socialist German Democratic Republic from 1976 to 1990.

-That led the theater's curators to develop an immersive three-day project, called "Palast der Republik," which will combine talks, films, performances and music and reflect on the legacy of the events following German reunification.
+That led the theater's curators to develop an immersive three-day project, called "Palast der Republik," for the building that inspired it, that combines talks, films, performances and music and reflect on the legacy of the events following German reunification.
 The project runs from March 8 to 10.

-The idea is not to glorify the no longer existing East German seat of government, the organizers explained.
+Organizers explained that the idea is by no means to glorify the former East German seat of government, which no longer exist.
 For instance, the emblem on the front of the building was modified; instead of reproducing the palace's socialist wreath with a hammer and sickle, a hexagonal logo was created to refer to the shape of the theater's main hall.

 Curators Elske Rosenfeld and Thomas Oberender presenting the program of the "Palast der Rpublik" event